 Pregnant women feel quite tired, especially in the first trimester, and require more sleep than usual.
 However, most women are worried about how to sleep during pregnancy in the first trimester.
 Making some lifestyle changes and finding some comfortable and safe sleeping positions during this time of pregnancy can help you sleep better.

 In the first trimester, the sleep patterns of pregnant women may be affected by early pregnancy symptoms, such as tiredness, anxiety, nausea, acid reflux, overnight bathroom visits, indigestion, and even restless leg syndrome (RLS).
 Hence, you should try to make the most of your sleep time with the right sleeping positions.

 This post covers numerous sleep issues, the necessity of safe sleeping positions, and techniques to get a good night’s sleep throughout the first three months of pregnancy.

 Reasons Behind Lack Of Sleep During First Trimester

 Your body goes through a lot of changes, which disrupt your sound sleep.
-According to the National Sleep Foundation (1998) Poll on Women and Sleep, 78% of women are reported to experience sleep disturbances during pregnancy than other times.
+Available scientific literature shows that the sleep disorders occur in 46–78% of pregnant women, and the quality of sleep declines towards the third trimester (1).
 Listed below are the signs that hamper your sleep in the early pregnancy stage.